 Traditional Bamboo Huts

 They live in traditional bamboo huts settled on vertical wooden stilts and form close-knit settlements known as Bastis.
 They worship nature and believe in being in harmony with nature.
 And that belief is imitated in their homes too.
-Apatanis believe that totem made of bamboo is sacred.
+Apatanis believe that a totem made of bamboo is sacred.
 And install two types of totems (Aanggya/Babo) outside their houses.

 The fire hearths in the center of the house become their kitchen.
 And also serve as a living room where family members sit, chat and eat together.